Yumli2/firmware_robot/README.md

-# code_domino's Turrai Robot
+# code_domino's for Decabot
-This is the firmware for the code_domino robot, called Turrai.
-Turrai is a 10 x 10 x 10 cm Arduino Uno compatible robot.
+This is the firmware for Decabot robot using code_domino.
+Decabot is a 10 x 10 x 10 cm Arduino compatible robot.
 The objective of the project is to deliver a complete educational platform to teach kids between 4 and 99 years to program a robot using domino pieces (virtual or tangible).
 We are developing four different interaction models, based on the abstraction capabilities of the users in different ages.
 They are:
 * A basic pictographic domino for young toddlers who don't read, based on RFID.
 The pieces represent the moving capabilities of the robot;
 * A basic android application where toddlers can draw paths, translate in virtual domino pieces, and upload to the robot.
 * An advanced domino for kids, based on RFID, encompassing not only the movement pieces but complex program commands, as conditionals, functions, variables and parameters.
 * An advanced android application, who replicates the tangible advanced domino and can be uploaded to the robot via Bluetooth.
 The app also permits to backup codes, share, and consult other codes.

-The robot is composed of:
+The basic robot is composed of:
 * Lasercut body in acrylic or MDF 2,5mm;
 * 2 5V step motor 28byj48 with ULN2003 board driver;
 * Hub shield with 74HC595 Shift Register for the motors;